roadie-demo/getting-started/scaffolder/publish-standalone-tech-docs/README.md

 1. Collect repository information:
    - Repo Host: Hardcoded and hidden, this is used in building the pull request.
 Alternatively, you may expose this as a select list [example below].
    - GitHub Org: Hardcoded and hidden, this is used in building the pull request.
-   - Repo Name: The name of the repository to be registered in Roadie Backstage.
    - Default Branch: The expected default branch of the repository.
-   - Repo Visibility: The expected visibility of the repository.
-2. Collect TechDocs information:
-   - Name: The name of the component we are registering, this will be parsed and converted into a human readable title.
+   - Name: The name of the documentation catalog entity we are registering, this will be parsed and converted into a human readable title.
-   - Description: This should be used to provided detailed information in the catalog list.
+   - Description: This should be used to provide detailed information regarding the documentation catalog entity in the Roadie Backstage tenant.
-   - Lifecycle: The current lifecycle of the documentation work.
+   - Lifecycle: The initial lifecycle state of the documentation catalog entity.
    - Owner: This should be the employee or team tasked with company documentation, such as a Tech Writer or Solutions department.
    - Subdirectory Names: A List of TechDocs subdirectories to be created at repo publishing.

 ## Outputs
 - Publishes a new repository and adds the following additions to the repository:
-  1. Creates the `catalog-info.yaml` file for registration in the catalog.
+  1. Creates the `catalog-info.yaml` file for registration the documentation entity in the catalog.
   2. Creates the required files for TechDocs:
      - `MKDocs.yaml`: The configuration file for the repositories TechDocs.
      - `/docs/index.md`: The index page for the repositories TechDocs.